A perverted Uber driver has been jailed for eight months for sexually assaulting a woman in his cab in London.

-First you had to spend money to buy a car, which included lots of government taxes and import duties.
+First, you had to spend money to buy a car, which included lots of government taxes and import duties.

-If you apply car loan then you will end up paying almost 125% of the showroom cost of the car, in the form of interest amount.
+If you apply for car loan then you will end up paying almost 125% of the showroom cost of the car, in the form of interest amount.

 Parallel payment of annual insurance for the car, along with the car maintenance cost.